 There is an alternative to such an unbecoming rape of foreign resources.
 Rather than Western powers involving themselves in inciting tensions, we should use our position to help and encourage foreign countries to push through energy transition.
 Likewise, it is time that criticism of foreign policy considers growing environmental concerns.

 Again, these are in no way novel concepts.
-They came in 2005, for instance, from a man richest in the object of their scrutiny.
+They came in 2005, for instance, from a president with the most to lose from an ecological future.

 Written by: Samuel “No Blood For Oil, Especially Bloody Oil” Helguero